CS480UIC/dbs-resource_management/documentation/glossary.md

 __Data type__ : VARCHAR(10)

-__Attribute_type__: name

-__Data_type__: VARCHAR(20)

 __Description of the entity__: This attribute is the primary key of this table.
-Since 'grade' was a plural attribute.
-This is put as a dependent table to the 'booking_employee' and the primary key is the composite of the foreign from the master table and the primary key of this table.
+Since 'grade' was a plural attribute, this is put as a dependent table to the 'booking_employee' and the primary key is the composite of the foreign key 'booking_employee_user_id' from the master table and 'grade' of this table.

 ### Entity Name: booking